 A great Australian story

 This exhibition on the legacy of Governor Lachlan Macquarie is a collaboration between the National Museum of Australia and Macquarie Group Limited.
-It highlights Governor Macquarie's lasting contribution to social reform, exploration and urban development in Australia and New South Wales.
+It highlights Governor Macquarie's lasting contribution to social reform, exploration and urban development in Australia.

 About the exhibition